holliemaethomas/retro-flash/README.md

 **Problem Domain**
 - One problem that we had at first was that our vision was too big.
 So we had to dial it back.
 - The next issue was that we had was that if we were going to movie trivia or other forms of culture in the 80's.
-We voted on the direction that we wanted to go.
+We voted on the direction that we are going now.
--
+- Another issue was trying to get the questions to populate properly.
+- Also another issue was trying to get the questions to disappear after the user picked the right answer.
 **Project Before and After**
 - At the start we just had ideas and a wireframe.
 Then came narrowing down whether we wanted to do movie trivia or 80's culture throughout the entire 80's.
 - We finally chose to do movie trivia.